 - Received $184,101 in July 2008 and funded 24 pilot schools

 How Does It Work?

-- Residential child care institutions may also apply if they operate an elementary school during the day and participate in the NSLP.
+- Residential child care institutions operating an elementary school during the day and participating in the NSLP

 - Be an elementary school